 We show little evidence of spatial synchrony in weekly or annual counts of M. persicae and only weak effects of latitude and longitude.
-Specifically, spatial synchrony was rarely present and did not persist for more than 4 weeks or extend beyond an average weekly correlation length of 23 km or an average annual correlation length of 60 km.
+Specifically, spatial synchrony was rarely present and did not persist for more than four weeks or extend beyond an average weekly correlation length of 23 km or an average annual correlation length of 60 km.
 Instead, without temporal autocorrelation, local spatial heterogeneity increases as the field season progresses.
-Only in 2019 did statistically significant spatial terms and an overall spatial synchrony pattern emerge, largely as a result of strong spatial synchrony in the first 4 weeks, that 15264998, 0, Downloaded from https://onlineLibrary.wiley.com/doi/10.1002ps.7292 by Test, Wiley Online Library on [17/0]/2023].
-See the Terms and Conditions (https://onlinelibrary.wiley.com/terms-and-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License extended to 90 km.
+Only in 2019 did statistically significant spatial terms and an overall spatial synchrony pattern emerge, largely as a result of strong spatial synchrony in the first four weeks, that extended to 90 km.
 In summary, these results indicate the unpredictability of aphid field counts across the region, that limit regionwide strategies for control.

-A general lack of synchrony contrasts with previous studies using 12.2 m suction-traps.19,20,22,27,31,32 These studies are compelling but raise the question as to why our results showed contrasting and asynchronous population fluctuations.
+A general lack of synchrony contrasts with previous studies using 12.2 m suction-traps. ^{19,20, 22, 27, 31, 32} These studies are compelling but raise the question as to why our results showed contrasting and asynchronous population fluctuations.
 Large-scale synchrony does not necessarily imply that the aphids at the field level are behaving similarly.
 We argue that because the scale of the region under study was small (i.e. <300 km) compared to previous synchrony studies working at the national scale and beyond (>800 km), weather variation would be unlikely to explain local dynamics.
-Weather patterns did undoubtedly differ and this may be most severely felt in the winter, when M. persicae would likely suffer late winter frosts.
-However, during the period of our study temperature did not present a limiting factor; the YWT season started in May when days of ground frost rarely exceeded 10 days in total and the mean monthly temperature was at least 10 °C, well above M. persicae's lower walking temperature threshold of 4 °C. At approximately 15-16 °C, M. persicae will take flight and these conditions were met in our study from May onwards when mean daily maximum temperatures indicated that this threshold was easily reached.34-36 Other meteorological factors may be more important than temperature alone.
-Behavioral responses to wind conditions during flight are likely to explain variation and potentially lack of synchrony between YWTs.
-Wind speed and direction is very difficult to capture at the field scale, though we know that behaviors termed "appetitive" flight over distances of less than 100 m are strongly correlated with both wind direction and speed.
-Close to the ground and below wind speeds of 0.15 m/s, M. persicae will perform station keeping behaviors - angular flight paths with seemingly random turns.
-Should wind speeds exceed flight speeds that are estimated to be $\approx 0.41$ m/s, individuals will fly downwind contributing little to the direction and speed.37-39 Above 1 m/s, aphid flight becomes increasingly rarely observed near the ground.
+Weather patterns did undoubtedly differ and this may be most severely felt in the winter, when M. persicae would likely suffer late winter frosts.23 However, during the period of our study temperature did not present a limiting factor; the YWT season started in May when days of ground frost rarely exceeded 10 days in total and the mean monthly temperature was at least 10°C, well above M. persicae's lower walking temperature threshold of 4°C.^{33,34} At approximately 15-16°C, M. persicae will take flight and these conditions were met in our study from May onwards when mean daily maximum temperatures indicated that this threshold was easily reached.34-36 Other meteorological factors may be more important than temperature alone.
+Behavioural responses to wind conditions during flight are likely to explain variation and potentially lack of synchrony between YWTs.
+Wind speed and direction is very difficult to capture at the field scale, though we know that behaviours termed 'appetitive' flight over distances of less than 100 m are strongly correlated with both wind direction and speed.37 Close to the ground and below wind speeds of 0.15 m/sec, M. persicae will perform station keeping behaviours - angular flight paths with seemingly random turns.38 Should wind speeds exceed flight speeds that are estimated to be ≈0.41 m/sec, individuals will fly downwind contributing little to the direction and speed.37-39 Above 1 m/sec, aphid flight becomes increasingly rarely observed near the ground.